 Clearing houses, also known as central counterparties (CCPs), play an increasingly significant role in financial markets, not least as a consequence of G-20 derivatives market reforms since 2009.
 Globally active CCPs, with their substantial exposures to market participants in third countries, raise specific supervisory challenges in response to which the European Union has recently revised its legislative framework.
-This session will be an opportunity to take stock.

 Joining this episode of Financial Statements were: